PiotrDob/TweetCounter/README.md

 # TweetCounter
 Simple WPF App which count the number of tweets posted with a specific hashtag.

-# using LinqToTwitter
+using LinqToTwitter
-# using Telegram.Bot
+using Telegram.Bot

+Instruction in progress.